Toloka/docs-tolokers/en/common/register.md

 5. Enter the phone number and click **Send code**.
 We will send a text message with a confirmation code to this phone number.
 6. Enter the code from the text message and click **Submit**.
 If you haven't received the code or entered an incorrect one, click the **Resend code** link.
 You can request a new code in a minute.
 7. Fill in the information about yourself: first and last name, date of birth, country.
 Read the [User agreement]({{ user-agreement }}), confirm that you are 18 or older, and click **Continue**.
-8. After successful registration, the [tasks page](task-select.md ) will open.
-You can start completing tasks.
+8. After successful registration, the [projects page](task-select.md ) will open.
+You can start completing projects.

 ## Authorization {#authorization}